BenedictYoung/Webpage_Classification/README.md

 Since the data in the dataset contains some errors and saved in various encoding format, I did some data cleaning to improve data quality and utility(including delete 2 unrecognized pages).
 This project is based on cleaned data, which can be found in [./webkb/](https://github.com/BenedictYoung/Webpages_Classification/tree/main/webkb).

-If you want to access the original dataset, you may go to: [link](http://www.cs.cmu.edu/afs/cs.cmu.edu/project/theo-20/www/data/).
+If you want to access the original dataset, you may visit: [link](http://www.cs.cmu.edu/afs/cs.cmu.edu/project/theo-20/www/data/).

 ## 2.Dataset
 All webpages are labeled into the following 7 target categories:(cleaned/original)